 - Mobile-first philosophy

 - Faster Page Loads & Reduced Server Load, easy integration with a Content Delivery Network (CDN)

-XT Adaptive Images works in a similar way to adaptive-images.com.
+XT Adaptive Images works similarly to adaptive-images.com.
 However, as the extension is developed for Joomla!, some limitations have been resolved.
-It does support Content Delivery Networks and there's no need to configure website's .htaccess file (hence no difference between Apache or nginx configuration), images are modified in the generated page.
+It does support Content Delivery Networks, and there's no need to configure website's .htaccess file (hence no difference between Apache or nginx configuration), images are modified in the generated page.

 Examples & Demo

 The images on our site are processed with XT Adaptive Images.
 On a Desktop, they are delivered from our Content Delivery Network (CDN) with no modification.
 On Tablets, Phones, or Phablets, they are also delivered from the CDN, but images are modified to fit the screen view.